 It's a brilliant autumn morning, and I've already got the coffee brewing, the screen door opened for some crisp air, and the dog fed.
-Jay's working at home today, so we'll have a light breakfast together..... a big change from the hectic mornings, say ten years ago, when I would juggle two skillets of French toast while I thought of chores to coordinate & lessons to teach.
+Jay's working at home today, so we'll have a light breakfast together..... a big change from the hectic mornings, say ten years ago, when I would juggle two skillets of French toast while I thought of chores to coordinate and lessons to teach.
 Mmm...
-I can still smell the cinnamon & maple; I can still hear two little boys bounding down the steps, bright-eyed & hungry.
+I can still smell the cinnamon and maple; I can still hear two little boys bounding down the steps, bright-eyed and hungry.

 I change my mind about having a light meal.
 "Jay, how would you like a warm breakfast of French toast today?"
 "Great." ....

 I'm doing my Bible reading in Nehemiah about the rebuilding of the wall in Jerusalem.
 A great portion of Scripture.
 I love this verse in the fourth chapter:

 "At whatever place you hear the sound of the trumpet, rally to us there.
 Our God will fight for us." - Nehemiah 4:20